DaniFoldi/ProtoGUI/README.md

 Setting many `owner:<UUID/name>` playerheads will delay the GUI opening, so unless you need it to be dynamic, `texture:<texture>` is recommended.

+Show the player their own head by setting the data to `owner:{player}`.

 See the example `config.yml` that is auto-generated or in the repository for some GUI ideas.

 You can specify multiple slots with one item, and they will be cloned.